KintCark/Mediapipe-Convert-Termux/README.md

 everytime you convert a model the ckpt folder will have a model.ckpt file in it just delete that before converting the next model. the output folder will have your converted mediapipe model files make sure it has the alphacum files and the beta.bin then copy all the mediapipe files to a folder and name the folder the name of the model so you know which one it is.

-Hey I have Great News!
-I fixed it! now when u Install pip not pipx u need to put --break-system-packages at the end of each pip installation packages u can look at step >2 for example the mediapipe converter works now;) 😉